How to blur part of a picture

 Linear blur adds lines of blur to your photo with a sharp area in the center.

-I chose linear blur for the photo above because the areas I wanted to blur are on either side of the main subject.
+In the photo above, linear blur was used to blur sections on either side of the main subject.
 If you wanted to blur more areas, it would be better to choose radial or custom blur.